BKM99/dotfiles/README.md

 ./install
 ```

-NOTE: restart terminal for changes to take effect
+NOTE: Restart terminal for changes to take effect.
+Also, when running nvim for the first time some of the installs may "fail" so just restart nvim and it should be fine.
+Lastly, the install script will overwrite files specified in install.conf.yaml